Skip to content

 Delegation, a part of decision making, is the “transfer of responsibility for the performance of a task from one individual to another” (American Nurses Association).
 Decisions made about nursing care include the appropriate use of the interprofessional team and the delegation of responsibilities within the scope of practice for each member of the team.

-Competence is “the application of knowledge and the interpersonal, decision-making and psychomotor skills expected for the practice role, within the context of public health, safety, and welfare” (National Council of State Boards of Nursing) Assurance of competence is the shared responsibility of the profession, regulatory bodies, employers, and other key stakeholders.
+Competence means "the ability of the nurse to integrate knowledge, skills, judgment and personal attributes to practice safely and ethically in a designated role and setting in accordance with the scope of nursing practice" (National Council of State Boards of Nursing, 2021).
+Assurance of competence is the shared responsibility of the profession, regulatory bodies, employers, and other key stakeholders.
 The nurse is individually responsible and accountable for maintaining competence.
 Nursing competence protects the public and advances the profession through professional growth and development.

 Professional Development and Growth refers to the fact that nursing professionals must constantly seek learning opportunities and engage in scholarship.
 The practice of nursing is constantly changing and the knowledge base expanding.
 As new information and evidence comes to light, nurses must make concerted efforts to obtain and utilize current information and evidence about providing safe, effective nursing care.
 This commitment to growth and scholarship is a life-long commitment, requiring continuous learning throughout one’s personal life and professional career.